MicrosoftDocs/architecture-center/docs/reference-architectures/ai/bank-fraud-solution-content.md

 - Attributes like email addresses might be missing or partially formatted.
 - There might be complex, nested properties and values.

-A Spark pool is used as part of the cold path to process historical JSON files, deserialize, flatten, and extract device and transaction attributes.
-Each JSON file is validated and parsed, and the transaction attributes extracted and persisted onto a data lake and partitioned based on the date of the transaction.
+A Spark pool is used as part of the cold path to process historical JSON files, and to deserialize, flatten, and extract device and transaction attributes.
+Each JSON file is validated and parsed, and the transaction attributes are extracted and persisted onto a data lake and partitioned based on the date of the transaction.

 These attributes are used later to create features for the fraud classifier.
 The power of this solution relies on JSON data's capability to be standardized, joined, and aggregated with historical data to create behavior profiles.